 What do you think of the Pecha Kucha format for event sessions?
 Did you find the fast pace and short presentations refreshing?
 Should we have squeezed in some time for questions and answers?

-If you’ve registered for EventCamp Twin Cities as a remote attendee (it’s free!) you’ll be able to watch a live stream of me running a personal introspective from the comfort and convenience of your web browser of choice on Thursday, September 9 at 4:15 p.m.
+If you’ve registered for EventCamp Twin Cities as a remote attendee (it’s free!) you’ll be able to watch a live stream of a little piece of Conferences That Work streamed live.
+I’ll be running a personal introspective from the comfort and convenience of your web browser of choice on Thursday, September 9 at 4:15 p.m.
 EST. This will be the first time I’ve ever facilitated a personal introspective with a remote audience, and I’ve added an experimental way for remote attendees to share the results of their introspectives online.

 Actually, why restrict yourself to just my session?
 We have a great set of innovative sessions available to anyone who wants to join the remote audience.
 I’m also running a fast-paced Pecha Kucha session at 2 p.m.
 EST the same day, and the conference program is packed with other great content and formats.
 The organizers have bent over backwards to create a two-way experience for remote attendees; here’s an excerpt from the EventCamp Twin Cities remote audience page:

 [You’ll be able…] to view the video stream and the slides from the main sessions, [and have] the ability to participate in the backchannel with on-site attendees and other remote attendees.
 The official Twitter hashtag is #ectc10.
 Also, there will be a hybrid moderator that will capture your questions and comments to share with the greater audience.
 And, we will be using PollEverywhere to allow ALL attendees (face-to-face and virtual) to vote via Twitter or their mobiles when speakers are asking questions.